A Geometric Substructure for Quantum Dynamics: Identifying a substructure

 \section{Identifying a substructure}

-Our starting point is the observation that this dynamical process is strongly reminiscent of the behaviour of a free particle travelling with constant velocity between impulsive forces applied at $t_0$ and $t_1$.
+The reader may observe that the dynamical process described above is strongly reminiscent of the behaviour of a free particle travelling with constant velocity between impulsive forces applied at $t_0$ and $t_1$.
 This suggests the association of the state vector $|\psi\rangle$ with the velocity vector of a point moving in a hitherto unidentified underlying space.
-Accordingly we identify $V\,\alpha^i$ with (the components of) the constant velocity vector $v^i$ of a ``state point" moving in an underlying space $S$ say, with complex coordinates $z^i$ so that \bea v^i=\frac{d z^i}{dt}\,,\qquad i=1\,,2\,,\,\dots \eea (For convenience we have inserted here a constant $V$ with dimensions of velocity $LT^{-1}$ so that each $z^i$ has dimensions of length $L$.)
+Accordingly the $V\,\alpha^i$ are now identified with the components $v^i$ of the constant velocity vector of a ``state point" moving in an underlying space $S$ say, with complex coordinates $z^i$ so that \bea v^i=\frac{d z^i}{dt}\,,\qquad i=1\,,2\,,\,\dots \eea (For convenience a constant $V$ with dimensions of velocity $LT^{-1}$ has been inserted here so that each $z^i$ has dimensions of length $L$.)
+Note from (\ref{basis2}) that \bea \sum_i \overline{ v^i} v^i = V^2\,. \eea

 Suppose that the state point starts at a location with coordinates $z^{\,\,i}_{0}$ at time $t_0$.
 Because the $v^i$ are constants it follows trivially from (\ref{veloc1}) that \bea z^i(t)=z^{\,\,i}_{0}+v^i\,(t-t_0)\,,\quad t_0\leq t\leq t_1\,. \eea